 RECENT PhD THESES SUPERVISED

-- Seventeenth-Century Print and Dress: the Ballads of the Samuel Pepys Collection (in progress)
+- Clare Backhouse: Seventeenth-Century Print and Dress: the Ballads of the Samuel Pepys Collection

-- The Peredvizhniki, or Wanderers: the social history of the artists’ movement in late nineteenth-century Russia (in progress)
+- Andrey Shabanov: The Peredvizhniki, or Wanderers: the social history of the artists’ movement in late nineteenth-century Russia

-In 2011 Professor Solkin and Dr Martin Myrone of Tate Britain will begin the joint supervision of a PhD on Between God, Art, and Mammon: Religious Painting as Public Spectacle in Britain, c.1800-1850, under the aegis of the Collaborative Doctoral Awards scheme sponsored by the Arts and Humanities Research Council.
+- Thomas Ardill: Between God, Art, and Mammon: Religious Painting as Public Spectacle in Britain, c.
+1800-1850 (in progress).
+This thesis is jointly supervised with Dr Martin Myrone of Tate Britain, under the aegis of the Collaborative Doctoral Awards scheme sponsored by the Arts and Humanities Research Council.

 Selected Recent publications: